exadel-inc/etoolbox-authoring-kit/README.md

 You can customize the item's view by adding `itemPreview.html` to your Item Component.
 This preview will be displayed next to item properties.

 ###### Editing lists
-AEMBox Lists can be edited similarly to any other page.
+EToolbox Lists can be edited similarly to any other page.
 You may change the type of Item Component used in this list (even after the list has been populated with data) via page properties.

 ###### Retrieving lists' content programmatically
 [ListsHelper](core/src/main/java/com/exadel/aem/toolkit/core/lists/util/ListsHelper.java) is a helper class that provides the ability to retrieve any list by its path.
 See examples below: